 Not much is known about the series other than it will focus on the sisterhood Bene Gesserit.
 It looks to be more of a prequel, telling how the Bene Gesserit maneuver through the intrigue and politics of The Imperium that will eventually land them on the planet Arrakis.

-EARLY REACTIONS TO DUNE 2020
+EARLY REACTIONS TO THE NEW DUNE

 Footage from the Dune movie has been shown to people and sci-fi novelist Brian Clement was one of the lucky people to see it.
 He decided to share his reaction to what he’d seen…

 “I am ON BOARD with it.
 I think it looks fantastic… I think this will blow people away the way LOTR did 20 years ago, the way Star Wars did 40 years ago.
 It’s not Jodorowsky or Lynch, but maybe Villeneuve has filmed the unfilmable.”